California Lawyers Association

 The California Lawyers Association (CLA) is a statewide, voluntary bar association for California legal professionals, headquartered in Sacramento.

 CLA was established in 2018, as result of Senate Bill 36., which separated the voluntary educational, associational and advocacy activities for lawyers in the state of California from the regulation of the legal profession, resulting in the formation of CLA as an independent nonprofit organization.
 (Licensure, regulation and protection of the public remained housed with the State Bar of California.)

 Leadership and governance

-CLA leadership consists of a president, a chair, and an 18-member board of representatives, each with a one-year term.
+CLA leadership consists of a president, a chair, and an 18-member board of representatives, with one representative per section serving a one-year term.
 In 2018, CLA named Ona Alston Dosunmu, formerly of the Brookings Institution, CLA's first executive director.
 She was eventually named chief executive officer.
 Dosunmu left CLA to become President and CEO of the National Association of College and University Attorneys in August 2021.
 In December 2021, CLA named Oyango A. Snell CEO and executive director.
 Snell had previously served as in-house counsel for the Western States Petroleum Association.
 On September 28, 2023, the association announced Snell's departure as CEO.
 On December 23, 2023, CLA named Chris Nguyen as its new CEO.